Moving Charges And Magnetism Formulas

 Biot-Savart Law

-This law states that the magnetic field due to a conductor is directly proportional to the current element, at a distance r, at an angle θ.
+Magnetic field due to a conductor is proportional to the current element which is at a distance and angle θ.

-• Magnetic Field dB due to a Current-carrying conductor due to current element dI, at a distance r:
+• Small magnetic field element dB due to a Current-carrying conductor due to current element dI, at a distance r:

 d B = μ 0 4 π I d l × r ^ r 2 d\mathbf{B} = \frac{\mu_0}{4\pi} \frac{I \, d\mathbf{l} \times \hat{\mathbf{r}}}{r^2}